Oluwatomi-Omotoso/Emotion-Detector/OMOTOSO_23CG034133_Emotion_detector_web_app/ReadMe.md

 - Clone the repo:
   git clone https://github.com/Oluwatomi-Omotoso/Emotion-Detector/tree/main/OMOTOSO_23CG034133_Emotion_detector_web_app.git

-- So you don't break anything, create a virtual environment
+- I suggest you work on it in a virtual environment, just in case you break something.
 - And then install the dependencies:

   pip install -r requirements.txt